danharel/compcon/Homebrew-Content-Packs.md

 **_NOTE: THIS PAGE IS A WORK IN PROGRESS AND IS BEING REWRITTEN TO ACCOMODATE THE NEW V2 HOMEBREW STRUCTURE_**
 # Basics
 A UI-based homebrew editor is not yet available in COMP/CON, but you can already create homebrew content if you're willing to work with JSON.
 COMP/CON loads homebrew from `.LCP` (Lancer Content Pack) archives, which are actually just `.ZIP` files with their extension changed.
 It looks inside the archive for specific `.JSON` files which contain the actual data.
 The archive **MUST** contain a [`lcp_manifest.json` file with its required contents](#manifest-lcp_manifestjson), which contains metadata for the package.
-The files it looks for data in are as follows, and their contents should be obvious from the name:
+The files it looks for data in are as follows:

 * [`manufacturers.json` (Manufacturers)](#manufacturers-manufacturersjson)
 * [`core_bonus.json` (Core Bonuses)](#core-bonuses-core_bonusjson)
 * [`frames.json` (FRAMEs)](#frames-framesjson)